Importance of Good Content Presentation

 - The ‘Verdana’ font is my personal favourite, and I generally use font-size 11 for the body text.

-- I also like to use a combination of two to three different font colours throughout the content to differentiate between different sections of the document.
+- I like to use a combination of two to three different font colours throughout the content to differentiate between different sections of the document.
 It is necessary to maintain a balance with colours though.

 Go overboard and you can end up making the document look garish.
 Balance is key.